A mock—up of the Erebus, a ship trapped by ice in 1848. Nattilik Cultural Heritage Center, Gjoa Haven

 The loss of the ships Terror and Erebus was the largest Arctic disaster in history.
 However, it is still unclear exactly what happened to the detachment of 129 polar explorers.
 A new genetic study opens the veil of mystery.
 The identity of the victim eaten by British cannibal sailors has been established.

-At the beginning of the 19th century, the British made several attempts to find the so-called Northwest Passage — the sea route from the Atlantic Ocean to the Pacific.
-Franklin’s expedition in 1819-1822 was especially famous.
+At the beginning of the 19th century, the British made several attempts to find the so-called Northwest Passage — a sea route from the Atlantic Ocean to the Pacific.
+The expedition of John Franklin in 1819-1822 was especially famous.
 The polar explorers returned by land, feeding mainly on lichen.
 And one day the head made an entry in his diary: “It was not possible to find lichen, so we drank tea and had dinner with our shoes.”

 Franklin undertook his fourth and last expedition in 1845.
 She was supposed to complete research on the American Northern Sea Route.
 Two ships were equipped — “Terror” and “Erebus” — wooden sailboats with engines from steam locomotives.
 The reserves were taken for five years.